Yuanyy06/DIEP-old/README.md

 # File Discription
 ## datasets
-The Supplementary Datasets.
+The Supplementary Datasets (S1-S8).
 Due to the limited storage of Git LFS Data, some datasets with large file size are moved to our OneDrive, the download link is: https://mailsysueducn-my.sharepoint.com/:f:/g/personal/limiaoxin_mail_sysu_edu_cn/EjKo3l_HQcZEjHCeqJ9mDREBrtoJSVJjhlPjA1l9OGQGZg?e=VWySpZ.

-### Dataset_S7-CodingDIScores
+Dataset_S7-CodingDIScores
 The compressed file of Dataset S7-the Digenic interaction scores for each two coding genes across the whole genome.
 The compressed file is also moved to our OneDrive (https://mailsysueducn-my.sharepoint.com/:f:/g/personal/limiaoxin_mail_sysu_edu_cn/EjKo3l_HQcZEjHCeqJ9mDREBrtoJSVJjhlPjA1l9OGQGZg?e=VWySpZ).
 There are two files in the directory after decompressing the (Dataset_S7-CodingDIScores.zip) file, including Coding_predict_fixed.txt.b and Coding_predict_fixed.txt.d for decoding the compressed file.

-# Codes Description
+## ML
+### Trainingset

+### Testset

+## codes
 1_DownSampling.py
 2_FeatureSelection.py
 3_params_adjust_forSingleRf.py